powerhousepro69/videoinfox/readme.md

 Clipboard Policy: &nbsp; There are only 2 circumstances when valid clipboard content will be cleared.

-User copies to clipboard or Clipboard has been played.
+User copies to clipboard or clipboard has been played.